 As a result of the coronavirus outbreak, the U.S. government passed a large stimulus package – Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 A significant piece of the CARES Act is dedicated to supporting business operations and encouraging organizations to keep their employees employed.
 It’s the Paycheck Protection Program (PPP).

 Subsequent guidance from the SBA, IRS, and Treasury Department has clarified program details.
-Additional legislation – the PPP Flexibility Act of 2020 and now the Economic Aid Act – have made greater revisions to the program.
+Additional legislation packages have made greater revisions to the program.
 Here’s our comprehensive and up-to-date guide on the Paycheck Protection Program, including who can apply, how to calculate your loan amount, and more.

 A summary of the Paycheck Protection Program